L.A. is more wild than you think! Come celebrate the transformation of NHM into an indoor-outdoor Museum!

 NHM is studying our local urban environment to better understand the biodiversity that lives in the greater Los Angeles area.
 Part of this study includes knowing where local populations of Monarch butterflies and milkweed plants are found.

 You can participate in our study by sending us photos of Monarch butterflies and milkweed plants that you have seen in the L.A. area:

 1. E-mail email@example.com

 Host plants are the food sources for caterpillars.
 Some species of butterflies and moths are very specific and can only eat one type of plant.
-For example, the Monarch butterfly can only eat milkweed leaves.
-By planting at least 10 milkweeds, you'll provide enough food for baby Monarchs.
+For example, the monarch butterfly can only eat milkweed leaves.
+By planting at least ten milkweeds, you'll provide enough food for baby monarchs.

 As the name implies, these plants provide nectar that adult butterflies feed upon.
 Many flowering plants offer a decent supply of nectar, but those listed below are best suited to our area.
 By planting at least four nectaring plants, you'll provide fuel for adult Monarchs to lay more eggs, mate, and flutter all through your garden!

 For full details on creating a monarch way station visit the Monarch Watch website.

 Free milkweed seed and/or nectar plant seeds may be requested from the Pacific Grove Museum of Natural History.

 Eastern monarch populations face a variety of threats during their migration from Canada and the U.S. to overwinter in Mexico, including a lack of milkweed plants.
 Did you know that there is a separate population of monarchs here on the West Coast?
 This western population overwinters in Southern California, and while it seems to be under less stress than the Eastern population, there has not been as much research done on the Western population.